-Water softening is used in households and businesses around the world to ensure high quality water which can be used effectively for cleaning and won’t clog pipes or damage appliances.
+Water softening is used in households and businesses around the world to ensure high-quality water that can be used effectively for cleaning and won’t clog pipes or damage appliances.

-Hard water causes lime scale deposits which reduce the efficiency of water heaters and can increases the cost of domestic water heating by as much as fifteen to twenty percent.
+Hard water causes limescale deposits which reduce the efficiency of water heaters and can increase the cost of domestic water heating by as much as fifteen to twenty percent.

 Water softening can also extend the life of household appliances like laundry machines and dishwashers.

 What does a water softener do?